Our Ambition

 Code of Ethics

-The aim of the Code of Ethics produced by the College of Policing is to support each member of the policing profession to deliver the highest professional standards in their service to the public.
+The aim of the Code of Ethics, produced by the College of Policing, is inclusivity and to provide each member with direction on promoting and supporting ethical and professional behaviour

 A diverse workforce means our team has a wider range of skills, abilities and experiences.
 This helps us to be more effective and agile in the service we provide, and represent the communities we serve and work within.